giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 ---

-### ⚠️ Final Summary for Voids
+### Final Summary for Voids

-**Warning:** A void must be declared with `weight = 0.0`.
+A void must be declared with `weight = 0.0`.
 If you use a non-zero weight, that region will retain residual stiffness/property.

 ---